gracebrickley/clus24-devwks-2047/workshop-ui/src/lab-guide/section1.md

 ### Kafka and Friends

-Inside of the `docker-compose.yaml` file that has been provided to you, there are twelve services defined in the file that we will use throughout the lab.
+Inside of the `docker-compose.yaml` file that has been provided to you in the github linked above, there are twelve services defined that we will use throughout the lab.
 I will introduce each relevant service at the beginning of each section.
 To start, lets talk about the first 4:
 - `zookeeper`: this is a management/orchestration service that configures our Kafka brokers to work together.
 It is necessary to run Kafka, but we won't go into detail or interact with it at all during this workshop.
 - `kafka1` and `kafka2`: these are our two Kafka brokers (configured by zookeeper) that our Producers and Consumers will connect to so that they can pass messages.
 - `kafka-ui`: this tool will help us visualize what is happening inside our Kafka cluster when messages are sent/received.

-### The Python Files
+### The Go Files

-The python code running in the background to help our services run is available to view at this repo: [this repo](https://github.com/gracebrickley/clus24-devwks-2047).
+The golang code running in the background to help our services run is available to view at this repo: [this repo](https://github.com/gracebrickley/clus24-devwks-2047/consumer-producer-go).
 We won’t be diving into the specifics of the code, but it is included in case you want to take a look at how the sandbox services work under the hood after the workshop.

 ## Running the Kafka Cluster

-If we are all ready to go, we are now going to run our Kafka Cluster.
-Let’s copy this code snippet to our clipboard:
+If you were to run this locally (which we won't be doing in this lab), these are the two terminal commands that would be needed to get the Kafka Cluster up and running:

 #### Snippet 1.2
 <span class="copy"></span>